 Our support techs were recently contacted by someone who wanted to use the DIRECTV App for iPad for streaming to a TV within the house.
 Sure, we said, that works great.
 After all you get something like 140 channels of live TV through the app if you’re at home.
 It’s a great way to bring TV to the patio, especially if your device supports HDMI out through some sort of adapter or beaming technology like Miracast.

 And then the customer told us all he had was a single H25 receiver and no other equipment.

-“It’s not impossible, but there are some things you need to do,” we told him.
-First of all the receiver must be internet-connected.
-For that you’ll need something like a DECA Broadband.
+Getting your receiver internet-connected is easy.
+If your receiver has an Ethernet port, you can use it.
+Most newer receivers don’t.
+If not, you’ll need something like a DECA Broadband.
 This is a device that connects to your router and also connects to your DIRECTV coaxial cable.
 You might need a splitter so you have an extra line to do that.
 If you really need help you might want to consult our guide to coax networking that tells you all about the process.

 Installation is easy.
 Connect the DECA to any open port on the splitter.
 Connect an Ethernet cable to the other end.
 It’s really just that simple.
 Once you’re connected, reboot the receiver and it will detect internet on the line.
 You’ll get access to interactive features including faster searching, on even the most basic receiver.